Sachin-Bhoite/College-Prediction-System-Using-ML/README.md

 6. Optimizing the model
 7. check accuracy

-🤝 Contributing
+## 🤝 Contributing

-Contributions are welcome!
+## Contributions are welcome!
 Fork the repository and submit a pull request.

-14. ### After all that we have to create the app.py app which act as a main app behind all that with the help of Flask.

-15. ### Then we have to create a html page for frontend and visualization.

-16. ### Now after all that we have to go on to render.com and deploy our app with the instructions.